 Mannis bought the cabinet from an estate sale for a woman originally from Poland, who had died at the age of 103.
 The granddaughter of the deceased was insistent that Kevin take the item after he'd purchased it after he offered to give it back to her because he figured it had deep sentimental value.

 The granddaughter told him that the grandmother kept the box stashed away and would not let anyone open it.

 Kevin took the item to his furniture refinishing shop and put it in the basement.
 One day when he left the shop while he went on an errand, he soon got a call from his frantic salesperson that someone was in the shop swearing and smashing things.
 Mannis returned to the shop to find the lights in the basement broken and the room filled with the stench of cat urine.
 The employee left and never came back.

 When Kevin started working on the box, he decided not to refinish it and instead cleaned it.
 He was getting it ready to give to his mother as a birthday gift.
 His mother came to the shop so the two could go out for lunch, at which point he gave her the box; when Kevin left briefly to make a phone call, an employee came to him saying something was wrong with his mother.

-He returned to his mother and found her sitting in a chair, expressionless and crying and totally unresponsive.
-She was rushed to the hospital and it turned out she had had a stroke and lost her ability to speak for a time.
+He returned to his mother and found her sitting in a chair, expressionless, crying, and totally unresponsive.
+She was rushed to the hospital, and it turned out she had had a stroke and lost her ability to speak for a time.
 During this time, she could only speak using a spell board on which she would point to letters to spell out words.
-When he asked her how she was doing she spelled out "No gift."
+When he asked her how she was doing, she spelled out, "No gift."
 When he said he'd given her a gift, she emphasized, "Hate gift."

 He then gave the box to his sister.
 She kept it for a week and gave it back.
 He gave it to his brother and his brother's wife, who kept it for three days and returned it.
 The brother said it smelled like jasmine flowers, and his wife said it smelled of cat urine.